Oracle-based Uniform Sampling from Convex Bodies: Concluding remarks

 We finally discuss some possible extensions of the paper.
 First, a natural question to ask beyond uniform sampling on $K$ is general log-concave sampling on $K$.
-Both uniform sampling on $K$ and log-concave sampling on $\R^d$ have benefited from using ASF as a generic framework in recent years; as a consequence, it is interesting to investigate algorithms based on ASF for sampling $\exp(-f(x))$ on $K$.
-Second, for the purpose of uniform sampling on $K$, the RGO implementations in this paper (i.e., Algorithm \ref{alg:RGO:uniform:projection} and Algorithm \ref{alg:RGO:uniform:separation}) and those in \cite{kook2024inandout,kook2025coldstart,kook2025zeroth} all require a small step size $\eta=1/d^2$ so that RGO implementations within ASF remain efficient.
-In contrast, for sampling from $\exp(-f(x))$ on $\R^d$, under the assumption that $f$ satisfies an $(L_\alpha, \alpha)$-semi-smooth condition for some $\alpha\in [0,1]$, the step size condition can be relaxed to $\eta= \tilde {\cal O}(d^{-\alpha/(\alpha+1)})$ in \cite{fan2023improved}.
+Both uniform sampling on $K$ and log-concave sampling on $\R^d$ have benefited from using the proximal sampler as a generic framework in recent years; as a consequence, it is interesting to investigate algorithms based on the proximal sampler for sampling $\exp(-f(x))$ on $K$.
+Second, for the purpose of uniform sampling on $K$, the RGO implementations in this paper (i.e., Algorithm \ref{alg:RGO:uniform:projection} and Algorithm \ref{alg:RGO:uniform:separation}) and those in \cite{kook2024inandout,kook2025coldstart,kook2025zeroth} all require a small stepsize $\eta=1/d^2$ so that RGO implementations within the proximal sampler remain efficient.
+In contrast, for sampling from $\exp(-f(x))$ on $\R^d$, under the assumption that $f$ satisfies an $(L_\alpha, \alpha)$-semi-smooth condition for some $\alpha\in [0,1]$, the stepsize condition can be relaxed to $\eta= \tilde {\cal O}(d^{-\alpha/(\alpha+1)})$ in \cite{fan2023improved}.
 In particular, this improves the dimension dependence from ${\cal O}(d)$ to ${\cal O}(\sqrt{d})$ when $f$ is smooth (i.e., $\alpha=1$).
-However, techniques in \cite{fan2023improved} cannot be directly applied to uniform sampling on $K$, since the log-density (i.e., the indicator function $I_K(x)$) is discontinuous and hence lacks a smoothness notion.
+However, techniques by \cite{fan2023improved} cannot be directly applied to uniform sampling on $K$, since the negative log-density (i.e., the indicator function $I_K(x)$) is discontinuous and hence lacks a smoothness notion.
 Therefore, reducing the dimension dependence for uniform sampling on $K$ still remains a challenging yet meaningful question.